-You’re a consultant, and you stride into a new client’s office with your Macbook Air, only to discover they’ve disabled WiFi for security reasons.
+You’re a consultant, and you stride into a new client’s office with your laptop, only to discover they’ve disabled WiFi for security reasons.

 You pull out your Windows tablet in a hotel room, but the only internet available is coming through a wire on the desk.